CNAO/Notes/ExistingVMs.md

 This file summarises some infos concerning our VM Linux machines.

 ## Ubuntu 22.04 LTS on Win machine WS0040
+**!!
+THIS MACHINE IS NO LONGER AVAILABLE !!**

+The material presented here is anyway left for reference.

 ### Useful paths
 | *VM Path* | *Description* |
 | --- | --- |